Why do hockey players leave their stick on the ice

 Kelvin Fiala

-However, the game was paused and he got a penalty because the other half was still in his hands when he played the puck.
-If he had kicked the puck away after throwing the other half onto the ice, it would not have been an infraction.
+Nevertheless, the game was halted, and he received a penalty because the other half of the stick was still in his hands when he played the puck.
+There would not have been an offense if he had kicked the puck away after throwing the other half into the ice.

 Dropped Hockey Stick